mongodb/docs/source/includes/steps-migrate-from-com.rst

       #.
 Stop your application.
 This action ensures that no more writes occur
          on the source {+cluster+}.

       #.
 Wait for the optime gap to reach zero.
 When the counter reaches zero,
          the source and destination {+clusters+} are in sync.

       #.
-Wait for additional time until |service| configures your destination
-         {+cluster+} and it is ready to use.
-For smaller clusters, this time is 3-5 minutes.
-For larger clusters, this time can extend up to 10 minutes or longer, depending on the {+cluster+} size and configuration.

-      #.
-Restart your application using the new |service| connection
-         string and confirm that your application is working with the
-         |service| {+cluster+}.

-      #.
 Click :guilabel:`Cut Over` to complete the migration process.

          If you click :guilabel:`Cancel` on the live migration progress bar,